axelayala1988/ace/Readme.md

 2. Some users had issues with (old) customer vpn software that was installed - not even connected -  causing issues with the virtual network adaptors.
 If you are having issues provisioning the VM, uninstall them when possible
 3. If you are using a Windows workstation, ensure that Hyper-V native virtualization has been disabled as it clashes with virtualbox.
 Hyper-V support is on the roadmap.
 Check this [doc](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on how to disable Hyper-V
 4. If at any given time the provisioning fails, it is best to execute a `vagrant destroy` followed by a `vagrant up`
+5. During testing there were some cases where Jenkins plugins refused to install while provisioning which renders the installation useless for the other usecases.
+In that case, it is best to execute a `vagrant destroy` followed by a `vagrant up`

 ## Accessing ace-box dashboard
 At the end of the provisioning, the ACE dashboard can be accessed in the browser by navigating to `http://ace-box:30001/`.
 Alternatively the IP address can be used that was specified in the `config.yml` file.